What is a high-altitude balloon?

 Aren't we running out of helium?

 Not really.
 Helium is one of the most abundant elements in the universe, although it is somewhat rare on earth.
 However, our understanding is that there is still plenty of helium underground to last humanity for quite some time.
-Helium prices have indeed skyrocketed in recent years primarily due to the lack of helium supply.
+Helium prices have indeed skyrocketed in recent years primarily due to the lack of helium availability.
 In other words, there is plenty of helium waiting to be retrieved, but we humans can’t retrieve it fast enough for the rising demand.
 If you’re interested in this topic, we suggest you read this article which explains the whole helium situation in a lot more detail.

 When did the Wyoming Space Grant balloon program begin?